Mos6502DIP/telepy/README.md

 This is a function functions the same as `Closet` but logs the disconnect to a file. `client.closet('example.txt', "Disconnected from server.")`

+## Server Config

+This specifies the configuration for the server in the file called `server_config.txt`